-Floor or bench press, who cares where your hands are positioned!?
+Floor or bench press, who cares where your hands are positioned!
+Right?
+Wrong!

-Whether you’re floor pressing, bench pressing, performing push-ups, pull-ups or rows, it matters where your hands are placed, it matters a lot.
-The position of the hands determine the emphasis of muscles worked.
+Whether you’re floor pressing, bench pressing, performing push-ups, pull-ups, or rows, it matters where your hands are placed, it matters a lot.
+The position of the hands determines the emphasis of muscles worked.

-Bench pressing or floor pressing, with a wide grip you’re putting the emphasis on the pectoral muscles, if you’re using close grip you’re moving the emphasis to the triceps, if you’re in between, well you’re working a bit of both.
-I call these bench or floor chest-press, hybrid-press, tricep press.
+Bench pressing or floor pressing, with a wide grip you’re putting the emphasis on the pectoralis major and anterior deltoid muscles, if you’re using a close grip you’re moving the emphasis to the triceps and anterior deltoid, if you’re in between, well, you’re working a bit of both.
+I program these named as the bench or floor chest-press, hybrid-press, and tricep press.
 Bang, immediately we all know what we’re doing and what we’re working.